hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250818646v2-beyond-benchmark-llms-evaluation-with-an-anthropomorphic-and-value-o.md

 ---
 layout: default
-title: Beyond Benchmark: LLMs Evaluation with an Anthropomorphic and Value-oriented Roadmap
+title: "Beyond Benchmark: LLMs Evaluation with an Anthropomorphic and Value-oriented Roadmap"
 ---

 # Beyond Benchmark: LLMs Evaluation with an Anthropomorphic and Value-oriented Roadmap